-I am a rising sophomore at the University of Hong Kong (HKU), majoring in Computer Science (CS), and double-minoring in General Linguistics (GL), and in Chinese Language and Literature (CLL).
+I am a sophomore at the University of Hong Kong (HKU), majoring in Computer Science (CS), and double-minoring in General Linguistics (GL), and in Chinese Language and Literature (CLL).
 I am expected to graduate in 2025.

 I have been a competitive programmer since junior high school, and the highly educational experience of competitive programming training has a far-reaching influence on me.
 Currently, I am a member of HKU ICPC/CCPC Team.
 In my freshman year, I participated in the ICPC Asia Shanghai Regional Contest and won a gold medal with my team.